ashcoder17/LGMVIP-Task1/README.md

 # to-doList
-This is repository for  project todo using react
+This is repository for  project todo using html,css,javascript.